marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each source file in which you plan to use obstacks
-must include the header file obstack.h, like this:
+must include the header file :samp:`obstack.h`, like this:

 .. code-block:: c++